Your newborn crying at

 Soothe your baby as much as you can.
 Many parents worry about holding

-their babies too much, fearing they will spoil them but no
+their babies too much, fearing they will

 worries.
 Research shows that babies cannot be spoilt until the age of 8